 It’s hard to believe how different everything seems compared to the beginning of 2020.
 The rules of engagement have changed dramatically, and businesses have been forced to adapt.
 To weather the storm the pandemic brought about, many companies have found themselves in a sink-or-swim position that pushed them to expand their online presence; to open new digital doors to customers who may not be allowed, or even feel it’s safe enough to leave the comfort of their own homes.
 They needed to lean in on the website.

-How can you manage the customer experience effectively though when you can’t look your customers in the eye?
+How can you manage the customer experience effectively, though, when you can’t look your customers in the eye?
 Can’t ask for their feedback?
 Can’t talk to them about options?
 Let’s be real – you know the answer already: collect data about user traffic, analyze it, and make decisions to move forward.
 Google Analytics is a free tool that many companies use for this exact purpose, and with this free platform, they can freely free free information for free, f’real.
 Did I mention it was free?
 Well, it’s free, so why don’t you use it too?
 Chances are, you do.

 Understand the Limitations of Free Data Capture

 Let’s start with a little example: you’ve most likely used Google Maps before.
 It’s crazy when you think about it; Google has pretty much mapped the whole wide world, offering street views of countless roads and all of the homes and businesses on them.
-You can see what the faces of those buildings look like without needing to physically be there.
-What’s even cooler is that you can virtually walk through any of those front doors, look to your left and see the color of the carpet, look right and see the attractive marketing banner, take 3 steps forward and examine the pleasing arrangement of the inventory on shelf, take a – wait…you can’t do that?
+You can see what the faces of those buildings look like without needing to be there physically.
+What’s even cooler is that you can virtually walk through any of those front doors, look to your left and see the color of the carpet, look right and see the attractive marketing banner, take 3 steps forward and examine the pleasing arrangement of the inventory on the shelf, take a – wait…you can’t do that?
 Silly me.

-Google “understands” some things about your website such as sitemap, drop off, and engagement, but to what extent?
-In most cases it’s that “something basic occurred.”
-Someone accessed this page or someone left on that one, and sure, there’s the reported demographic data that comes with it like age, location, gender, (and more) of the group of users that did it.
+Google “understands” some things about your website, such as sitemap, drop off, and engagement, but to what extent?
+In most cases, it’s that “something basic occurred.”
+Someone accessed this page, or someone left on that one, and sure, there’s the reported demographic data that comes with it like age, location, gender, (and more) of the group of users that did it.
 There is far more that it doesn’t “understand” though – some fairly important – like “this person bought something,” “that person scheduled a demo,” or “this sale came from someone responding to a Google search ad.”
 Those might be good to know!

 Without dedicating the energy to ensure your Google Analytics setup mirrors the specific needs of your business, (you know, those things you are basing all of your decisions off of to move your business forward,) how can you be sure your choices are correct, or even impacting anything at all?
-Simply put, your analytics system must directly track those important details you need or else it’s borderline useless, and a free, out-of-the-box tool simply cannot do that.
+Simply put, your analytics system must directly track those important details you need, or else it’s borderline useless, and a free, out-of-the-box tool cannot do that.
 But wait…there’s more.
 A whole lot more.

 Get Ready for Information Overload

 Google is truly fantastic at capturing data.
 Truly!
 So amazing at it that they’ll get you data you never knew you needed…and also data you know you’ll never need, or worse, actively don’t want.
 They’ll take it all, throw it in a blender until it’s indivisible, and spit it back out at you with a pretty little bow, showing you just how all those “users” interacted with your site.
-I’m sure you didn’t miss those quotes – note that I wrote “users,” and not “potential customers.”
+I’m sure you didn’t miss those quotes – note that I wrote “users” and not “potential customers.”
 “Users.”
 What does that even mean?

 Take a Step Back: What Are You Actually Looking At?